Mich-b/webappsecuritybook/008threatmodeling/001threatmodelingbasics.md

 # How to threat model
 ## Step 0: learn the notation
-Many times you will work together with software architectus, who perhaps have already created a model of the software architecture.
+Many times you will work together with software architects, who perhaps have already created a model of the software architecture.
 Or perhaps you have created on yourself.
 Any model can be used during a threat modeling session, and there's usually no need to come up with a new model.
 However, in case there is no model yet, it is advised to create a Data Flow Diagrams (DFD).

 A DFD consists of:
 * rectangles: these represent **external entities**, interacting with the system (e.g. a user)